In-Context Compositional Q-Learning for Offline Reinforcement Learning: Methodology

-\begin{remark} \xqs{Assumption~\ref{assump:feature_approx} is commonly used in previous research \citep{wang2020finite,bhandari2018finite,shen2020asynchronous}.} In our experiments, we use tanh activation function at the last layer of our feature extractor $\phi$, which means each component of the feature vector $\phi(s,a)$ is bounded by the positive constant 1.
+\begin{remark} \xqs{Assumption~\ref{assump:feature_approx} is commonly adopted in prior work \citep{wang2020finite,bhandari2018finite,shen2020asynchronous}.} In our experiments, we use a tanh activation function in the last layer of our feature extractor $\phi$, which implies that each component of the feature vector $\phi(s,a)$ is bounded by 1.
 Hence, we can conclude that $\norm{\phi(s,a)} \leq d$, where $d$ is the feature dimension.
-This remark validates our Assumption~\ref{assump:feature_approx}. \end{remark}
+This remark supports Assumption~\ref{assump:feature_approx}. \end{remark}

-\begin{assumption}[Set Coverage] For each query state $s_{\rm query}\in\cS$, let $\Omega^*_{s_{\rm query}}$ denote the ideal local transition set defined in \cref{sec:iccql}.
-Suppose the retrieved set $\Omega^{d_{\min}}_{s_{\rm query}}$ satisfies
+\begin{assumption}[Set Coverage] For each query state $s_{\rm query}\in\cS$, let $\Omega^*_{s_{\rm query}}$ denote the ideal local transition set defined in \Cref{sec:iccql}.
+Suppose the retrieved set $\Omega^{d_k}_{s_{\rm query}}$ satisfies